TusharKGupta2019/Linkedin-Job-Scraping-using-selenium/README.md

 Objective:
-Just trying to give back to the community as i’ve received numerous direct messages (DMs) seeking referrals and assistance with data analyst roles, Hence, i making it in a generic way so that anybody can use it for any role.
+Just trying to give back to the community as i’ve received numerous direct messages (DMs) seeking referrals and assistance with data analyst roles, Hence, i made it in a generic way so that anybody can use it for any role.

 Data Gathering:
 Utilized Selenium for web scraping to gather job posting data from LinkedIn.